OpenSlides/OpenSlides/DEVELOPMENT.md

 ## Working with the backend

 Sometimes it might be helpful to be able to run tests in the backend console and the frontend in parallel.
-To circumvent the need to restart the full stack everytime you switch contexts, there exist the `docker/docker-compose.test.yml` which introduces another database container to the stack.
+To circumvent the need to restart the full stack every time you switch contexts, there exist the `docker/docker-compose.test.yml` which introduces another database container to the stack.

 By default (meaning by running `make run-dev`), the setup uses the normal `postgres` container.
 We